1993–94 Rugby Football League season: Season summary

 The 1994 Man of Steel Award for player of the season went to Warrington's Jonathan Davies.

 This season saw the highest ever away victory in the league when Keighley Cougars beat Highfield 104-4 at the Rochdale Hornets ground on 23 April.

 This was the first season since the 1905–06 inaugural season of the Lancashire County Cup and Yorkshire County Cup, except for the break for World War I and World War II (Lancashire Cup only), that the Lancashire Cup and Yorkshire Cup competitions had not taken place.

-Championship
+Tables

+First Division

 Wigan, Bradford Northern and Warrington all finished the season on top of the ladder with 46 points, but Wigan's superior points differential saw them crowned League Champions for the fifth consecutive time.
 This earned them the right to travel to Australia at the close of the season and contest the 1994 World Club Challenge.
 Wigan defeated the Brisbane Broncos and confirmed their position as the dominant rugby league club of the year.

 After finishing in second last and last place respectively, Hull Kingston Rovers and Leigh were demoted to the Second Division.